mozartspa/mobx-form/website/docs/api/useForm.md

 submit(): Promise<FormErrors>
 ```

-Perform form submission.
+Performs form submission.
 It returns a Promise that is resolved with the errors of the form.

 ---